This page is for Barry Allen, the second (and current) Flash.

 During the Mob Rule storyline, Iris West, once the wife of Barry in the previous DC Universe, visits Iron Heights Prison during the time of the E.M.P. blast.
 With all of the security down, she witnesses the freeing of several supervillains including the newly superpowered Captain Cold.
 After the end of Mob Rule, The Flash is instructed by Dr. Elias that the cause of the E.M.P. blast was based from The Speed Force, or more importantly, The Flash himself.
 Afraid that if a blast such as the one the city just experienced or something of a much greater threat happens again, Elias instructs The Flash to watch his outtake of his speed powers.
 The next day, Captain Cold visits his sick sister at the hospital after stealing a laser from a lab that could help in his sister's recovery.
 The doctor, however, tells Cold that because of the power outage they cannot operate.
 Cold, just as everyone else in Central and Keystone City, know that The Flash was the cause of the E.M.P.
 Blast, and so takes out his revenge.
 Using his new powers, Cold attacks the boats carrying Barry, Patty and Iris and The Flash is forced to act.
 In the issuing battle, The Flash goes over the danger limit on his Speed Force outtake and opens a portal that takes the ship containing Iris and several other citizens into the Speed Force.
 Entering into a treadmill designed by Elias to take in some of the excess Speed Force energy, The Flash makes a promise to get those people back to Earth and opens up another portal, disappearing and leaving Elias with a fuel source powered by Speed Force energy that would later be used to help give Central and Keystone City back it's power.
 In the Speed Force, The Flash meets a man known as Turbine, a world war two pilot lost to The Speed Force.
 Turbine explains the nature of the Speed Force and what Barry's role in it is.
 During their conversation Turbine explains that he's tried several times to get out of the Speed Force by using his tornado-like powers.
 This is actually what caused the E.M.P Blast in Central City as well as other places throughout time (The Speed Force existing outside of time).
 The Flash tries to fight the deranged Turbine and is thrown back to the present day Gorilla City.
 Encountering the newly appointed King Grodd, Barry is shown to be The Runner, a symbol of the Gorilla's own mythology based around The Speed Force, which had evolved them to their present state.
 The Flash would eventually fight Grodd, who was driven mad by power, and escaped the city and back to his own Central City.
 In the time that he was gone, Barry was declared dead during The Flash's battle with Captain Cold and Elias is seen as the real hero of Central City by turning the power back on and putting The Flash in a bad light.
 Barry is forced to create for himself a new persona and got a job at a bar where The Rogues were famous for attending.
 Patty, horrified at Barry's death, decides to continue with a case she was working upon Barry's death and travels to Mexico where she encounters the cartel run by Weather Wizard in place of his dead brother, whose murder Patty is researching.
 The Flash comes to her aid and helps to reveal to Wizard that the death of his brother was ordered by his fiancé, a woman he himself had been seeing.
 In his rage, Wizard tries to kill both himself and the woman, but somehow survives.
 Here, he is recruited by Golden Glider.
 Back in Central City, an angry Heat Wave barges into the bar that Barry works at and attacks Cold, blaming him for his new powers, which he sees as a curse rather than a blessing.
 The Flash intervenes and the two are sent to Iron Heights.
 However, on their way, Glider appears and extracts Heat Wave, showing little remorse for her brother.
 Cold, however, survives the crash caused by Glider thanks to the help of The Pied Piper, a reformed villain, and The Trickster.
 The new Rogues, led by Glider, attack Elias, who is the cause of their new powers, and actually pull off stealing a train powered by The Speed Force energy.
 While Glider stands to gloat about her success, Cold shows up and he and The Flash battle the new team of Rogues.
 Cold, however, betrays Flash and knocks him out, once again in control of the Rogues.

-The victory for The Rogues, however, is suspended when suddenly Central City is hit by Gorilla City.
+The victory for The Rogues, however, is suspended when suddenly Central City is hit by Grodd and Gorilla City.
 Grodd, in his search for power, learned about the speed force energy, and craved to have it.
 The Flash is forced to team up with The Rogues to battle the attacking gorillas until he learns about Grodd's plans.
 Racing to Dr. Elias' lab, Flash arrives just in time to see Grodd become super-charged with Speed Force energy.
 The two race across the city, both equal in speed but Grodd far surpassing Flash in strength and because of this, Grodd gains an upper hand.
 Before this, Patty, back in Central City, meets Turbine, who had finally escaped the Speed Force after his battle with Flash.
 The man says that he may know a way to find Barry Allen and this urges Patty to follow him, her love for Barry greatly influencing her to act.
 During the gorilla onslaught, Patty and Turbine travel to The Central City Zoo where they meet the first gorilla effected by the Speed Force, Solovar.
 Based on his instructions, the trio make their way through the city until they find The Flash about to receive a killing blow by Grodd.
 Solovar jumps in front of Flash and takes the blow himself.
 The Flash is knocked into a coma, leaving his bare face for Patty to see, and experiences three possible futures he now faces with the gorilla onslaught.
 Finally finding an answer, Barry declares that he has to give himself over to Grodd, who has already lost his speed powers.

 Powers & Abilities